This post may contain affiliate links. This blog generates income via ads.

 For a classic grasshopper cocktail:

-- In a cocktail shaker filled with ice, add 1 ½ oz crème de menthe, 1 ½ oz crème de cacao, and 2 oz heavy cream.
-Cover and shake until well chilled, about 10 seconds.
+- In a cocktail shaker (or mason jar with leak-proof lid) filled with ice, add 1 ½ ounces crème de menthe, 1 ½ ounces crème de cacao, and 2 ounces heavy cream.
+Cover and shake until well chilled, about 10 - 20 seconds.

-- Serve the drink up in a coupe glass with whipped cream and chocolate shavings to garnish, if desired.
+- Strain the drink into a coupe glass and garnish with whipped cream and chocolate shavings, if desired.

-- Add 2 scoops of vanilla bean ice cream to a blender, followed by 1 ½ oz crème de menthe and 1 ½ oz crème de cacao and blend until smooth.
+- Add 2 scoops of vanilla bean ice cream to a blender, followed by 1 ½ ounces crème de menthe and 1 ½ ounces crème de cacao and blend until smooth.
 If necessary, add a splash of heavy cream to make the shake thinner.

 - Pour into a large glass, garnish with whipped cream and a maraschino cherry and serve immediately.